Course Terms & Conditions

 Case records can be brought by the delegate to each of the course modules.
 It is essential to examine all the records in detail to assess whether the case is suitable for treatment, which is when a high quality outcome is likely.
 Throughout the course there is an emphasis on the highest possible quality of clinical records including patient photographs, radiographs and study models.

 Diagnosis and treatment planning of other cases from practice is encouraged throughout the course.
 If this is done at times other than the regular SFSW Modules, it may generate extra costs.
 Details of these costs will be provided on application.
 Any cases submitted for diagnosis will be followed up with a case assessment, diagnosis and treatment plan.

 Delegates are also encouraged to bring records of cases with them to each of the modules and diagnosis will be carried out as part of the Case Study sessions.
-If cases are to be brought then they must be accompanied with full case records including high quality, trimmed orthodontic study models, high quality photographs, panoramic radiographs and cephalometric radiographs with tracings and cephalometric assessment.
+If cases are to be presented, they must comprise full case records including high quality, trimmed orthodontic study models or a correctly articulated intra-oral scan, high quality photographs, panoramic radiographs and cephalometric radiographs with tracings and cephalometric assessment.
 It is impossible to provide a meaningful diagnosis in the absence of high quality patient records.
 Full instructions in record collection will be given at the first module.

-Cases for diagnosis and treatment planning may be E-mailed to SFSW.
+Cases for diagnosis and treatment planning may be emailed to an encrypted email address.
 Your opinion on the diagnosis and treatment plan of the case is useful along with a tracing and analysis of the cephalometric radiograph.
-High quality photographs must also be E-mailed and if necessary photos of orthodontically trimmed study models.
-Anything which is unclear should be highlighted and a tracing of the radiographs is also useful.
+High quality photographs must also be emailed and if necessary photos of orthodontically trimmed study models.
+Anything which is unclear should be highlighted and a tracing and your interpretation of the radiographs is also useful.
 Patient data must be anonymised when send through the internet and should be sent to a secure email address.